The Boy with the Moon on his Forehead: Stokes's version

 After their marriage, the princess feels a bit saddened that her intended does not join with her sisters' husbands in hunting game around the palace.
 The prince consults with the magic horse Katar (shaped like a donkey), and they transform back into a gallant prince and a horse.
-The duo hunt birds and deers, and stop to rest under a tree.
+The duo hunt birds and deer, and stop to rest under a tree.
 The other six brothers-in-law come and see him in the guise of the prince with a moon and a star, and beg him for food and drink.
 The prince agrees, so long as the six other men suffer a red-hot iron scar on their backs.

 The prince returns to the palace in his true form, to everyone's surprise.
 He tells the truth to his wife, who accepts him as her husband.
 Some time later, the prince tells Katar he wants to return to his own country to check on his father and mother.
 The youth and the princess visit his father's kingdom.

 After the couple arrive and pitch their tents, the king pays him a visit.
 The youth introduces himself as a foreign prince, who wants to hold a grand banquet for the king and the whole kingdom is to be invited.
 Everyone comes to the celebration, except his mother, the gardener's daughter.
 The youth insists she is to be present too at the event.
 The youth greets her as a queen, to the other queens's anger.

 Some days after, the prince asks the king if he has any sons.
 The prince reveals the whole truth to his father, and shows him the magic horse Katar, who has helped the prince so far.
 The king asks his son to live with him in the palace, but he will only consent if his father kills the other four queens.
 The king does, and restores his former queen to her proper place.